jywarren/image-sequencer/CONTRIBUTING.md

 Happily accepting pull requests; to edit the core library, modify files in `./src/`.
 To build, run `npm install` followed by `grunt build`.

+On ARM based devices, the `gl` module may require some libraries to be re-installed:

+`sudo apt-get install -y build-essential libxi-dev libglu1-mesa-dev libglew-dev pkg-config` -- see https://github.com/stackgl/headless-gl#ubuntudebian for more.

 Most contribution (we imagine) would be in the form of API-compatible modules, which need not be directly included.

 ## Jump To